cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 ### Complete Implementation of CIFAR-10 Model Configuration

-Assuming 2 GPUs are available, you can assemble the previously described sections into the contents of a single JSON, and it should look something like the following block of code:
+You can assemble the previously described sections into the contents of a single JSON, and it should look something like the following block of code:

 <details>